awie3di/docs/articles/quickstart/native/android/04-user-profile.md

 Do not hardcode the Auth0 `domain` and `clientId` values.
 We recommend you add them to the `strings.xml` file.
 :::

-To get the user's information:

-1. Create an instance of the `AuhenticationAPIClient` client.
-2. Use the user's access token to call the `userInfo` method in the client.
+Use the access token and the `AuthenticationAPIClient` client to obtain the user's ID.

-You get an instance of the `UserProfile` profile.
-The profile is OIDC-conformant.
-Depending on the [scopes](https://auth0.com/docs/scopes/current) you requested, the profile contains different information.
+When you call the `AuthenticationAPIClient` client, it returns an instance of the `UserProfile` profile.
+This profile is a basic, OIDC-conformant profile which guarantees only the `sub` claim.
+The `sub` claim contains the user's ID.
+Depending on the scope you requested, the remaining claims returned by the `UserProfile` are different.

-3. To get the user's ID, use the [Management API](https://auth0.com/docs/api/management/v2#!/Users).
+When you get the `sub` value, call the [Management API](https://auth0.com/docs/api/management/v2#!/Users).

 ```java
 // app/src/main/java/com/auth0/samples/activities/MainActivity.java